Inside the Museum

 The Haylock Room

-The first room you enter when visiting the museum is The Haylock Room, where the Stewards Desk and Community Computer are located.
+The first room you enter when visiting the museum is The Haylock Room, where the Stewards Desk and Computer available for public use are located.
 There are three Victorian room displays on the left as you enter, the kitchen is first, followed by a parlour and finally a nursery.
 The rest of this area of the room has displays of souvenir and crested china, dairy equipment, smoothing irons and various lamps.

 At the other end of the room is "Craftsmen's corner", which a large collection of tools, some of which the use for them is unknown!
-Also in this room is Railway Memorabillia, instruments of early medical treatment, paintings, bottles, needlework accessories, model carts, horses and information about local horse owners and breeders.
+Also in this room is Railway Memorabillia, instruments of early medical treatment (or torture), paintings, bottles, needlework accessories, model carts, horses and information about local horse owners and breeders.

 The star exhibit in the Haylock Room is the collection of Medals which were awarded to March Railway Engine Driver Benjamin Gimbert whom along with his fireman James Nightall, saved Soham from disaster when the ammunitions train they were hauling caught fire!